EvaLLLLL/vmemo/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Acknowledgments

-This project was created to help English learners efficiently manage their vocabulary learning journey.

-While reading English articles, I wanted a faster method to look up and track words without switching apps.
-So, I designed this application to list and save words instantly.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.